-Helmets designed and manufactured for the particular event of ski racing being contested are required for all competitors and forerunners in all U.S. Ski & Snowboard events and official training.
+Helmets designed and manufactured for the particular event of ski racing being contested are required for all competitors and forerunners in all scored and non-scored events, and official training.
 Helmets must bear a CE mark and conform to recognized and appropriate standards such as CEH.Din 1077, ASTM F2040, SNELL S98 or RS 98.